adobe/aepsdk-react-native/packages/edgeidentity/README.md

 ### [Identity for Edge Network](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network)

 ### Importing the extension:
-In your React Native application, import the AEPEdgeIdentity extension as follows:
+In your React Native application, import the AEPIdentity extension as follows:
 ```javascript
 import {AEPIdentity} from '@adobe/react-native-aepedgeidentity';
 ```